SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserAPIspecification.md

    The ability to set the pitch, rate, voice, and volume is provided by this API call through the `options` object, which includes:

    * `id` (required) - The unique fully qualified name (FQN) for this voice pack.
 This is used to uniquely specify the voice to use for rendering speech.
 For some platforms, `id` will be equal to name.
-   * `name` (required) - The human readable name for this voice.
+   * `name` (optional) - The human readable name for this voice.
-   * `lang` (required) - Language associated with this voice, following the xml:lang attribute specification.
+   * `lang` (optional) - Language associated with this voice, following the xml:lang attribute specification.
 This attribute can be used to narrow down the available voice names if more than one voice pack matches the specified voice name.
    * `default` (optional) - boolean value indicating whether this is the default voice for that language or not.
    * `remote` (optional) - boolean value indicating whether the speech synthesis is remote or local.
    * `voiceURI` (optional) - Returns the type of URI and location of the speech synthesis service for this voice.